Arbitrium-Studios/Open-Fantasy/README.md

 * Jesse Schell for fighting for Toontown Online's Official Return

 ### Contributors:
-* Battery on Discord for fixing the Tuple error!
+* Battery on Discord for helping me fix the Tuple error!
 * DarthM on Discord for various features including Credits, Genderless Toons, etc.
 * TrueBlueDogemon on Discord for implementing various Quality of Life features including Multiple SOS Cards.